Bob Clampett: Early life

 Clampett attended Glendale High School and Hoover High School in Glendale, California, but left Hoover a few months short of graduating in 1931.
 He found a job at a doll factory owned by his aunt, Charlotte Clark.
-Clark was looking for an appealing item to sell and Clampett suggested Mickey Mouse, whose popularity was growing.
+Clark was looking for an appealing item to sell, and Clampett suggested Mickey Mouse, whose popularity was growing.
 Unable to find a drawing of the character anywhere, Clampett took his sketchpad to the movie theater and came out with several sketches.
 Clark was concerned with copyright, so they drove to the Disney studio.
 Walt and Roy Disney were delighted, and they set up a business not far from the Disney studio.
 Clampett recalled his short time working for Disney: "Walt Disney himself sometimes came over in an old car to pick up the dolls; he would give them out to visitors to the studio and at sales meetings.
 I helped him load the dolls in the car.
-One time his car, loaded with Mickeys, wouldn't start, and I pushed while Walt steered, until it caught, and he took off."
+One time, his car, loaded with Mickey's, wouldn't start, and I pushed while Walt steered, until it caught, and he took off."